Privacy Policy

 - we may collect information about certain supporters from public sources including public databases (such as Companies House) news and other media, search engines and social media.

-- to obtain information on ownership of registered land (HM Land Registry portal).
+- to obtain information on ownership of registered land (including from the HM Land Registry portal).

-- we may make use of profiling methods from external sources of geodemographic and consumption data such as CACI Acorn and MOSAIC to help us identify the demographic profile of our supporters, in order to provide more personalised communications to our supporters.
+- we may make use of profiling methods from external sources of geodemographic and consumption data such as CACI Acorn and MOSAIC to help us identify the demographic profile of our supporters, in order to provide more personalised communications.
 Examples of such information include newspaper readership, leisure interests and indicators of financial status such as house value.
 These will be based on postcodes rather than being specific to any individual.

-c) Sussex Wildlife Trust may also collect your information through website.
+c) Sussex Wildlife Trust may also collect your information through our websites.

 For more information on our Cookies Policy, please click here